 Small charities do not need to be audited unless the charity's governing document requires a review or audit.
-The audit of a medium or large charity must be conducted by a registered company auditor or an authorised audit company.
+The audit of a medium or large charity must be conducted by a registered company auditor an authorised audit company.
 A review of a medium company can be conducted by a member of the Institute of Public Accountants, Chartered Accountants Australia and New Zealand or CPA Australia, in public practice.

-Co-operatives - NT
+Co-operatives - SA

-Co-operatives are regulated and supervised by Licensing NT under the Co-operatives (National Uniform Legislation) Act 2015 and the Co-operatives National Law (NSW) which can be found at the Appendix to the NT Co-operatives (National Uniform Legislation) Act 2015.
+Co-operatives are regulated and supervised by the South Australian Consumer and Business Services under the Co-operatives National Law (South Australia) Act 2013 (the Act) and Co-operatives National Law (SA).

-Co-operatives financial reporting requirements are dependent on their size as either small co-operatives or large co-operatives:
+Co-operatives financial reporting requirements are dependent on their size as either small cooperatives or large co-operatives:

-- Small co-operatives has not issued shares to more than 20 prospective members or where it has done this, amount raised by issuing those shares does not exceed \$2 million and no securities on issue to non-members it satisfies at least two of the following criteria: - i. consolidated revenue is less than \$8 million; - ii. consolidated gross assets are less than \$4 million at the end of the financial year; - iii. has fewer than 30 employees at the end of the financial year. - Large co-operatives a large co-operative must satisfy two of the following criteria in a financial year: - i. consolidated revenue of \$8 million or more; - ii. consolidated gross assets of \$4 million or more; - iii. has 30 or more employees.
+- Small co-operatives a co-operative is classified as a small co-operative for a financial year if it does not issue shares to more than 20 prospective members exceeding \$2 million or securities to the public and it satisfies at least two of the following criteria: - i. consolidated revenue is less than \$8 million; - ii. consolidated gross assets are less than \$4 million; - iii. has fewer than 30 employees.

+- Large co-operatives a large co-operative must satisfy two of the following criteria in a financial year: - i. consolidated revenue of \$8 million or more; - ii. consolidated gross assets of \$4 million or more; - iii. has 30 or more employees.

-A small co-operative does not require a review or audit, unless the co-operative is required to as specified in the co-operative's rules or directed either by its members or the Registrar.
+A small co-operative does not require an audit, unless the co-operative is directed to prepare audited financial statements or reviewed financial statements either by its members or the Registrar.
 Small co-operatives must provide to its members within five months of the end of the co-operative's financial year, a report including an income and expenditure statement, a balance sheet, a statement of changes in equity and a cash flow statement (only required if consolidated revenue is \$750,000 or more or if consolidated gross assets is \$250,000 or more).

 A large co-operative must have an audit and the auditor must be a registered company auditor.
-Large co-operative's are required to report to members within five months after the end of the financial year.